 The Bank manages its market risk exposures in line with market risk policies.
 Key traded risk mitigation occurs through a detailed framework of risk limits across open positions, Value at Risk (VaR), sensitivities and stop-loss limits.
-Daily reporting on mark-tomarket profit and loss is performed in addition to periodic stress testing.
+Daily reporting on mark-to-market profit and loss is performed in addition to periodic stress testing.
 QNB seeks to minimize actual or potential losses from operational risk failure in accordance with policies and procedures.
 Controls include, but are not limited to, segregation of duties, system controls, authorization and reconciliation procedures, staff education and assessment processes.
 Other tools employed include Risk Control Self-Assessment (RCSA), key risk indicators and a system to log all incidents and track ongoing risk mitigating actions.
 The Bank complies with the Qatar Central Bank (QCB) approach for assessment of Risk Weighted Assets (RWA) for Credit, Market and Operational Risk and Capital requirements.
 QNB maintains adequate capital levels as per its risk appetite statement.
 QNB considers Credit Concentration risk, Interest Rate Risk in the Banking Book (IRRBB) and Strategic risk in its Pillar II framework.
 The Bank manages credit concentration risk through diversification of lending activities and compliance with defined risk appetite limits.
 QNB's exposure to IRRBB is managed through hedging, monitoring of the re-pricing of assets and liabilities in addition to periodic stress testing.
-Funding liquidity risk is managed in line with established policies, cash flow planning, detailed limit framework and regular monitoring.
-Other material risks including compliance, regulatory and legal risk, and reputational risk are managed through comprehensive policies & procedures and well-established processes for assessment, monitoring and mitigation of these risks.